-Write about your (or your character’s) earliest memory involving ice cream.
+Write about you (or your main character’s) earliest memory involving water.